Foreign Agricultural Service (FAS), USDA.

 (3) May not carry a license balance for charges or credits of program sugar exceeding 10,000 short tons, refined value, at any time during the year.

-(4) Shall use, not later than 18 months from the date of transfer of a quantity of program sugar, an equivalent quantity of program sugar in the production of certain polyhydric alcohols, if the transfer results in a positive license balance.
+(4) Shall use, not later than 18 months from the date of transfer of a quantity of program sugar, an equivalent quantity of program sugar in the production of Start Printed Page 3154certain polyhydric alcohols, if the transfer results in a positive license balance.

 (f) The Licensing Authority may impose such conditions, limitations or restrictions on program transactions at such time and in such manner as the Licensing Authority determines to be necessary or appropriate to prevent circumvention of the domestic sugar program.

 (a) A program participant must establish a bond or a letter of credit in favor of USDA prior to receiving program sugar in anticipation of its export or transfer, or in the case of polyhydric alcohol producers, its use.
 Such a condition exists whenever charges exceed credits, resulting in a positive license balance.

 (b) Only the licensee may be the principal on the bond or letter of credit covering program sugar.
 The surety or sureties shall be among those listed by the Secretary of the Treasury as acceptable on Federal bonds.